 Takeaway #4: Live mobile inventory control connects multiple facilities in a unified supply chain.

-One crucial reason for Amazon's continuing success in the pandemic era is its solid digital foundation.
-High quality real-time inventory enables the massive enterprise to act on accurate data trends during a time when supply and demand is unpredictable.
+One crucial reason for Amazon’s continuing success in the pandemic era is its solid digital foundation.
+High-quality real-time inventory enables the massive enterprise to act on accurate data trends during a time when supply and demand are unpredictable.
 Greater predictability and resiliency can be gained by any enterprise.
 Mobile automation and a mobile supply chain are cost-effective means to achieve this.

 Supply chain software solutions range from basic wireless barcode software all the way to advanced warehousing technologies, like WMS-lite and intelligent picking.
 Whatever solution you choose, be sure to establish a modern automated data and identification capture system, or AIDC, to ensure perfect data accuracy for your ERP.
 Mobile inventory apps and hardware can then extend that functionality to wherever your people work.

-Takeaway #5: AIDC automates capture of flawless inventory data for your ERP.
+Takeaway #5: AIDC automates the capture of flawless inventory data for your ERP.